Parents of College Freshmen: Don't Let Go Too Fast!

 Their youngsters are often freshman or sophomores struggling to adjust to their new lives.
 Some are lonely or depressed.
 Others seem to be developing eating disorders or are drinking or partying too much.
 Some have been hospitalized for alcohol poisoning.
 The parents are seeking professional guidance because, even though every instinct says they should take some sort of action, they are afraid that doing so will be bad for their almost adult child's emotional health.
 Most of the advice they get from friends, books and the internet tells them to let their youngsters figure things out for themselves.

 These clients don't want to be overprotective, hovering "helicopter" parents who cannot let go appropriately.
 They are seriously concerned, but they think that maybe their anxiety is neurotic.
-The received wisdom of our culture is that when an adolescent reaches the age of 18 he is supposed to be on his own.(See this NY Times article.)
+The received wisdom of our culture is that when an adolescent reaches the age of 18 he is supposed to be on his own.(See this NY Times article and this recent post on PT.)
 His parents are no longer supposed to offer advice (which he most likely won't take anyway).

 But surprisingly, there are other professional voices telling parents not to let go so fast.
 In 2007 George D. Kuh, an Indiana University professor, found that students whose parents were more involved were actually more successful at college than their "liberated" peers.
 The question, of course, is what kind of involvement we are talking about.

 In the 1950's the psychologist Erik Erikson (1) recognized that between the ages of 18-22 youngsters need to develop an identity separate from their families.
 But he also understood that this could be a difficult time, and that a number of factors could determine whether or not this phase of development was successfully negotiated.
 Growing up and developing healthy independence involves making mistakes, and college campuses are often relatively safe places for those early steps away from parental authority.
 But as I explain in a recent post, this process generally works best when there is also a healthy connection to loved ones.